rsennrich/SMORLemma/README.md

 Helmut Schmid, Arne Fitschen, and Ulrich Heid.
 2004:
    A German computational morphology covering derivation, composition, and inflection.
    In Proceedings of the IVth International Conference on Language Resources and Evaluation (LREC 2004), pages 1263–1266.

+the alternative lemmatisation is described in:

+Rico Sennrich and Beat Kunz.
+2014:
+   Zmorge: A German Morphological Lexicon Extracted from Wiktionary.
+   In Proceedings of the 9th International Conference on Language Resources and Evaluation (LREC 2014).